corrode/corrode.github.io/content/blog/tips-for-faster-ci-builds/index.md

     runs-on: ubuntu-latest-arm64
 ```

+However, in my [tests](https://github.com/lycheeverse/lychee/pull/1614), the downside was that it took a long time until a runner was allocated to the job.
+The waiting time dwarfed the actual build time.
+I assume GitHub will add more runners in the future to mitigate this issue.

-## Use `Cargo-Chef` For Docker Builds
+## Use `cargo-chef` For Docker Builds

-If you're building a Docker image for your Rust application, you can use the [`cargo-chef`](https://github.com/LukeMathWalker/cargo-chef) tool to speed up the build process.
+For Rust Docker images, [`cargo-chef`](https://github.com/LukeMathWalker/cargo-chef) can significantly speed up the build process by leveraging Docker's layer caching:

 ```Dockerfile
 FROM lukemathwalker/cargo-chef:latest-rust-1 AS chef